backdrop/backdrop-issues/templates/issue-template--release--minor-preview.md

   - [ ] Add `Needs translation` label if the the issue contains string translations.
 - [ ] Draft blog post for release on the 15th (assign to stpaultim / tomgrandy / klonos / jenlampton)
 - [ ] Draft roadmap updates for backdropcms.org (assign to stpaultim / klonos / jenlampton)
-- [ ] Update list of modules included in backdrop core (assign to bugfolder / klonos / jenlampton)
+- [ ] Update list of [modules included in backdrop core](https://docs.backdropcms.org/documentation/features-added-to-core) (assign to bugfolder / klonos / jenlampton)
-- [ ] Update list of modules included in backdrop_upgrade_status module (assign to jenlampton)
+- [ ] Update list of modules included in backdrop_upgrade_status module @ jenlampton
 - [ ] Create new forum topic for feedback on the release @stpaultim

 ## Release tasks